aayushi-0407/rate_limit_decorator/rate-limiter-repo/README.md

 # 🚦 Rate Limiter – Reusable Flask Decorator Library

-A reusable, production-style **rate limiting library** for Flask applications, implemented using multiple industry-standard algorithms and exposed via a **clean decorator-based API**.
+A reusable, production-style **rate limiting library** for Flask applications, implemented using 4 industry-standard algorithms and exposed PyPI

 The project is designed with **system design principles**, **strategy pattern**, and **real-world API use cases** in mind.